-The student, who said she constantly locked her door, never saw a sign that anyone had broken in since the locks were intact.
-Greensboro police said that the 20-year-old though a raccoon was in the closet after hearing rattling noises inside.
+Maddie, who said she constantly locked her door, never saw a sign that anyone had broken in since the locks were intact.
+Greensboro police officers said that the 20-year-old thought a raccoon was in the closet after hearing rattling noises inside.
 When she asked who was on the other side of the door, the man allegedly answered, “Me.
 Oh, my name is Drew.”

-Officers arrived at the Edge Apartments, a student only building adjacent to the campus, and arrested 30-year-old Andrew Clyde Swofford.
-According to authorities, Swafford was not violent or a threat to officers in any way at the time of his arrest.
+Police officers arrived at the Summit at the Edge Apartments, a student-only off-campus building, and arrested 30-year-old Andrew Clyde Swofford.
+According to authorities, Swofford was not violent or a threat to officers in any way at the time of his arrest.
 The ghost, I mean man, was booked into Guilford County Jail in lieu of a $26,000 bond.
-Swafford is facing 14 felony charges including entering and breaking in, as well as identity theft, larceny, possessing stolen goods and failing to appear in court in connection with previous cases.
+Swafford faced 14 felony charges including entering and breaking in, as well as identity theft, larceny, possessing stolen goods, and failing to appear in court in connection with previous cases.

-According to the student, the building management changed the apartment locks in December, after a previous unexplained break-in.
-The student and her roommate found two men inside their living room apartment who they didn’t know and notified property managers immediately.
+According to Maddie, the building management changed the apartment locks in December, after a previous unexplained break-in.
+She and her roommate found two men inside their living room apartment who they didn’t know and notified property managers immediately.
 Which if it would have been me, I would have moved out of there and asked for my security deposit immediately.

 Burkely Communities, which manages the building and student communities and apartment complexes in the area, believe the man entered through an unlocked window.
 Safe to say that the students are now planning to move out, because well like I said, I would too.
 Yikes, times 3!
 I bet they wish it was a ghost, now.
 Also…word of advice, maybe don’t stick around and wait for the police to arrive.
 Run, just run, girl.